-Every region in France has is culinary specialities and the Bearn region in the Hautes Pyrenees is no different.
+Every region in France has its culinary specialties and the Bearn region in the Hautes Pyrenees is no different.
 The food is greatly influenced by Basque culture which is no surprise given its proximity to Spain.
-It is also the second highest producer of Foie Gras.
+It is also the second-highest producer of Foie Gras.
 Bayonne Ham and Armagnac also originate from this region.
 Listed below are some of the famous dishes to look out for.

 If you are looking to hire a bike for your cycling holiday in Pau, we would recommend getting in touch directly with the hire shop and arranging this in advance of your holiday.
 This will avoid the disappointment of missing out on a rental due to popular demand.

 Another tip is to make sure the bike you hire is equipped with gearing which will allow you to climb the mountains with a greater level of comfort.
 Most road bikes for hire will now come with compact gearing to allow for this, but it is best to be certain!